AdeelH/Symbolic_DIfferentiator/README.md

 Differentiating...
 f'(x) = 2.0*(cos(2.0*x))
 ```
-Enter the function, f(x) at the prompt and hit enter.
+Enter the function, f(x), at the prompt and hit enter.